siddharth22sharma22/Sales-Analysis-Project-Based-on-POWER-BI/README.md

 * Sales Over Period of time
 * Comparision of Sales/Profit/Quantity Between TWO DATES
 * Map Structural Representation by Sales per City

+STEPS:-
+1.DATA MODELING OF RAW DATA AVAILABLE IN (store+Data.xlsx) 2.Create a Star Scheme for the relationship connection of data 3.create amazing report as represented in Sales analysis.pbix